• Skip to main content

 This composite governs how effectively we voice our thoughts and feelings to the world.
 It’s about clarity, boundaries, and constructive communication.

 • Independence: The ability to be self-directed is a hallmark of leadership.
-However, the immediate availability of AI-generated answers or directions can create a new dependency, tempting us to skip the necessary emotional and mental process of thinking through a problem.
-Resisting this temptation is vital for developing strong, independent thought or risking dependency.
+The instant availability of AI-generated answers and directions creates a new dependency, which makes us want to bypass the essential emotional and mental process of problem-solving.
+The development of independent thought requires us to resist this temptation because dependency risks exist.

 3. Interpersonal: Cultivating Human Connection